 We go and we find the things.

-That's why you mentioned killing Reagan.
+That's why you mentioned Killing Reagan.

 It was absolutely 100% true.

-They could we can back up everything you said, but when I see something, all right, and it doesn't have to be famous.
+But when I see something, all right, and it doesn't have to be famous.

 It can be, you know, somebody who is there and who wrote a letter extemporaneously there.

-And I and I get a hold of it.
+And I get a hold of it.

 So we have eyewitnesses to what we write about, which is why killing the mob is so darn compelling.

-Remember, I love Lucy?
+Remember, I Love Lucy?

 Of course.

-Okay Ricky Ricardo.
+Ricky Ricardo.

 Yeah.